prometheusresearch/baseline-codebase/src/rex.widget/doc/complex_widget.rst

 record/entity by its primary key.
 The latter should be used in all other cases, i.e. you query the list of records which may have zero or more items.

-So, while Python part is quite trivial, the JavaScript part is a bit more complex and defines relationships between all those queries:
+So, while the Python part is quite trivial, the JavaScript part is a bit more complex and defines the relationships between all the queries:

 .. code-block:: javascript